Open House Festival

 The move was very much seen by the Library as the foundation for ensuring the appropriate conditions for its future work in scholarship, public policy and education relating to the study of the Holocaust, antisemitism and comparative genocide.

-Current Exhibition: Looted
+Current Exhibition: Nazi Slave Labour

 Architectural Team